-The Latest X-Prize Is For Building Remote-Controlled Humanoid Robots
+The Latest XPrize Is For Building Remote-Controlled Humanoid Robots

 Imagine that your parents are aging and need help doing chores around the home.
 You desperately want to help, but you live a thousand miles away in another city with your own family.
 So you put on a haptic sensory suit (which gives you the sense of touch through a remote device), some VR googles, and you control a robot installed in your parents’ home.
 You do chores, like cleaning the kitchen and making the bed.
 You help your parents and feel less guilty.

 Sounds far-fetched, right?
 Maybe, but it may not be too far off, according to futurist Peter Diamandis.
-Today, his XPrize Foundation is offering up to $10 million to researchers to develop “real world avatars”–robots with human identities that can do remote-caretaking sort of work.
+Today, his XPrize Foundation is offering up to $10 million to researchers to develop “real-world avatars”–robots with human identities that can do remote-caretaking sort of work.

 “It’s a vision of the future where you don’t have to physically get on an airplane to go someplace,” Diamandis, founder of the XPrize, tells me.
 “I occupy the robots through my senses, so we can distribute expertise and capabilities where they are needed, almost instantaneously.”

 Diamandis sees lots of possible uses, including saving people from burning buildings and even space exploration.
 The foundation will award the money to teams that can meet the requirements of use cases like the one described above.
-Teams will have to execute up to distances of about 60 miles.
+Teams will have to execute their prototype at distances of at least 60 miles.

 Some of the technology is already here, including the haptic sensor suits that let you feel remotely.
 A big challenge is making the connection real time, so you actually feel as the remote robot “feels,” Diamandis says.
 That will require lightening-fast connectivity that we don’t have today.
 Moreover, the robot will need be predictive, anticipating some of the needs of distant operators.

-Note: Correction: This article has been updated to reflect that under the terms of the X Prize the avatar will have to work from at least 60 miles away.